descartes-underwriting/gem-oq-portfolio-analysis/README.md

 ## Wanted-Outcome Description

-### Event-based runs with preset Ruptures
+### 1. Event-based runs with preset Ruptures

 Our goal is to run an Event-based PSHA analysis for the second group of assets (i.e. sites2.csv) under the same assumptions as for the first group of assets (i.e. sites1.csv).

-Preferably, based on the sampled ruptures of `firs_run`, only the ground motion fields at the set of `sites2.csv` is calculated.
+More specifically, we would like to use for the `second_run`, the same sampled ruptures of the `first_run`.

-To analyze the correlation of the 4 new locations onto the existing 2 locations:
+_How do we have to adjust the `job.ini` file and the input files in `AccumulationTest2.zip` to do so?_

-#### 1. Variable truncation samples
+### 2. Event-based runs with the same GMPE associated to each Rupture

 ```bash
 How to give the same list of rupture to the assets